The Best Hot Dogs on the Griddle

 Share on Social!

-These griddle hot dogs are so easy to make, and they are absolutely delicious thanks to the steamed buns and homemade chili sauce.
-Take your Blackstone hot dogs to a whole new level with these tips for cooking hot dogs on the flat top grill!
+These hot dogs on the griddle are so easy to make, and they are absolutely delicious thanks to my steamed buns trick.
+Take your Blackstone hot dogs to a whole new level with these tips for cooking hot dogs on the Blackstone!

-Every now and then I get a hankering for a good chili dog.
+Every now and then I get a hankering for a good hot dog.

 There was a little convenience store down the street from my house when I was a kid, and I used to ride my bike there for an afternoon chili dog.
-The buns were steamy soft (some may even call them soggy), and the chili sauce was perfect with not a bean in sight.
+The buns were steamy soft, and the chili sauce was perfect with not a bean in sight.

 And it’s those simple dishes that sometimes get forgotten when you think about griddle cooking.
 The simple hot dog just takes a back seat to Blackstone fried rice or Philly cheesesteaks because, hey, it’s just a hot dog.